woledzki/Phabric/README.markdown

 ---------------------------

-The goal of column name transformations is to change often ugly looking database column names to human readable and business friends names.
+The goal of column name transformations is to change often ugly looking database column names to human readable and business friendly names.

 In this example we want to change column names like 'ev_name' and 'ev_description' to the more friendly 'Name' and 'Description'.